What to do in Paris in September

 The boat stops at all the major attractions in the city, and you can use it to get around.
 This is a fun way to break up the day if you have kids.

-Pro tip: The Eiffel Tower sparkles every hour on the hour after sunset, so this is a great way to catch it at sunset or as it sparkles.
-It is pretty magical to see this from a boat along the seine.
+Pro tip: The Eiffel Tower sparkles every hour on the hour after sunset, making it an excellent opportunity to catch it at sunset or as it sparkles.
+It is pretty magical to see this from a boat along the Seine.

 I hope you have found this post helpful for ideas for Paris in September.